This post may contain affiliate links. Please read our privacy policy.

 - If you want chocolate waffles, add 2 tablespoons of cocoa powder to the dry ingredients.

-- Add up to ¼ cup of crushed cookies, cereal, or pretzels to your batter if you’d like to shake up the flavors in these waffles.
+- Add up to 1/4 cup of crushed cookies, cereal, or pretzels to your batter if you’d like to shake up the flavor and texture of these waffles.

 How to Make Bubble Waffles